chakrit/phabricator/README.md

 Visit the site and follow the on-screen instructions.
 Use `docker exec -it phabricator /bin/sh` to get a console and use the scripts in the `bin/` folder.

-To spin up the daemon, just use the same invocation but supply path to the `phd` command:
+To spin up the daemon, use the `daemon.sh` script:

 ```
 docker run --restart=always --name phabricator -d \
+  -v /mnt/phabricator/config:/p/phabricator/conf/local \
   -e APACHE_SERVER_NAME=phabricator.example.com \
   -e PHABRICATOR_BASE_URI=http://phabricator.example.com \
   -e PHABRICATOR_MYSQL_HOST=mysql \